SFU-Archives/archivematica-manual/processing-configurations/overview.md

 | [bcklg_encr](bcklg-encr.md) | Full AIP, no normalization, send to encrypted storage |
 | [bcklg_opn](bcklg-opn.md) | Full AIP, no normalization, send to open (non-encrypted) storage |

-These configs create full Archivematica AIPs, but with **no** normalization for preservation or access, i.e. files are stored in original formats only.
+These configs create `Backlog AIPs` – full Archivematica AIPs, but with **no** normalization for preservation or access, i.e. files are stored in original formats only.

 Use to send transfers to backlog for later processing (appraisal, selection, arrangement) outside Archivematica.
-Later processing entails download, work on the files, then re-ingest of the new package to Archivematica and deletion of the old `Backlog AIP`.
+Later processing entails download and work on the files, then re-ingest of the new package and deletion of the old `Backlog AIP`.

 Normalization is omitted at this stage because:
 - Preservation copies would be created in the same directory as the originals, making later processing (and re-ingest) more cumbersome – the processing archivist will want to work on the set of original files rather than a double set of originals + preservation copies.
-- Access copies would be created and stored to a single directory, regardless of their location in the original folder hierarchy – this makes it difficult to locate access copies as needed.
+- Access copies would be created and stored to a single directory, regardless of their location in the original folder hierarchy – with large transfers, this makes it difficult to locate access copies as needed.

 The main variable here is whether or not to encrypt the `Backlog AIP`.
 - Choose to encrypt if there is any possibility that the transfer contains personal or confidential information.